Connect with us

 After narrowly missing last year’s play-offs, Proact Stadium players are determined to go a couple of steps better, say Darikwa.

-With five wins and a draw from their opening six, they’d made the Derbyshire club’s best-ever start to a Football League season before facing the Dons yesterday, with fellow pace-setters Oxford next.
+With five wins and a draw from their opening six, they’d made the Derbyshire club’s best-ever start to a Football League season before facing the Dons yesterday, with fellow pace-setters next.

 “That is no disrespect to any team and it won’t come easy, but we honestly feel we’ve got the best chance of getting the No 1 spot.